 The Royal Navy Club’s primary charitable purpose is to support those in need who are the widows, widowers, siblings, orphan children and dependants of former members of the Club.
 The definition of “Dependants” will be considered in its broadest sense at the discretion of the Trustees.
 A registered charity, it relies on its Surplus Fund to provide this support.
 To that end the Club strongly encourages donations through legacies in wills, regular donations by Standing Order or even occasional one off donations.

-Membership is restricted to officers of the Royal Navy, of the rank of Commander and above, serving or retired, who are or were eligible to be appointed to command one of HM warships at sea.
-In addition, officers of the Royal Navy of Lieutenant Commander’s rank henceforth appointed to command and qualified CQ2 or, serving or retired have proven command experience of one of HM seagoing warships, of 300 tons displacement or more, at sea, are also eligible to become members.
+Until recently, membership has been restricted to officers of the Royal Navy, of the rank of Commander and above, serving or retired, who are or were eligible to be appointed to command one of HM warships at sea.
+However, officers of the Royal Navy of Lieutenant Commander’s rank henceforth appointed to command and qualified CQ2 or, serving or retired have proven command experience of one of HM seagoing warships, of 300 tons displacement or more, at sea, are now eligible to become members (see Rule 1).

 The Club traces its origins to a meeting of eight Captains on 4 February 1765 at which “it was resolved to set on foot a society of brother officers at the St Alban’s tavern on this day”.
 The meeting duly took place at which these eight Founders of the Club were joined by a further fifteen Captains and the title The Navy Society adopted.